Bone Broth Benefits on the Immune System, Leaky Gut, Joint Pain & More!

 For MAXIMUM bone broth benefits, you’re better off making your own at home.
 Homemade bone broth will have far more collagen, gelatin, amino acids, and essential minerals.
 And, YOU can choose which bones you use to make your broth.
 For the cleanest and most nutritious bone broth, choose high-quality bones from grass-fed meat, pasture-raised poultry, or wild-caught fish.
 Nowadays, you even can find bones at some grocery stores!
 Or, you can ask your local butcher.

 Making bone broth may take some time, but it requires very little effort.
 And, once you’ve made a batch, you can use it in all sorts of recipes, like you would use any other broth.
 Use it as a base for soups and stews, cook your veggies in it, or just enjoy it as a warm drink!
 There are tons of tasty ways to use bone broth, so you can reap all of the amazing bone broth benefits.
-If you’re curious about how to make bone broth at home, check out our video at the bottom of this post: How To Make & Use Bone Broth!
+If you’re curious about how to make bone broth at home, check out my video & my FREE eBook that you can download!